-The current Round of multilateral trade negotiations that was launched in Doha in November 2001 has reached a critical point.
+The Round of multilateral trade negotiations that was launched in Doha in November 2001 has led to a dead end.
 On 19 May 2008, Crawford Falconer, Chairman of the agriculture negotiations, circulated revised draft modalities, and on the same day Don Stephenson released the revised draft negotiating text for Non-Agricultural Market Access (NAMA).
-Following a Ministerial meeting in July 2008 that came close to reaching agreement on modalities for non-agricultural market access (NAMA) and agriculture, work has continued in Geneva.
+This attempt to break deadlock was followed by a Ministerial meeting in July 2008.
+This Ministerial was considered erroneously to come close to reaching agreement on modalities for non-agricultural market access (NAMA) and agriculture.
+In December the same year, Crawford Falconer circulated consolidated modalities for agriculture taking stock of progress made in July.
+Regarding non-agricultural products, progress as reported by Don Stephenson in August, Chair of the related Committee, were limited.
+However, here again new NAMA modalities were issued in December 2008.

 The collapse in world trade induced renewed interest in re-visiting the Doha Development Agenda (DDA) deal.
-However, the political willingness to conclude negotiations seemed very uncertain, possibly due to the world financial crisis.
-In mid-2011 the whole process looked to be very much at risk as the negotiating group on NAMA was confronted by the seemingly irresolvable problem of sectoral initiatives in NAMA.
-On 29 March 2011, the Director General of the WTO declared that "[it is] time (...), to reflect on the consequences of failure" stating that "The absence of progress in NAMA sectorals constitutes today a major obstacle to progress on to the remaining market access issues".
+However, the political willingness to conclude negotiations proved to be absent, possibly due to the world financial crisis and a revival of the inclination towards protecting domestic economies.
+In mid-2011 the impossibility of combining the negotiation key patterns in a final deal was objectivized as the negotiating group on NAMA was confronted by the irresolvable problem of sectoral initiatives in NAMA.
+On 29 March 2011, the Director General of the WTO declared that "[it was] time (...), to reflect on the consequences of failure" stating that "The absence of progress in NAMA sectorals constitutes today a major obstacle to progress on to the remaining market access issues".

-By June 2011, it was clear that completion of a comprehensive agreement on all topics was impossible by the end of this year, but it was hoped that agreement could be reached on an "LDC plus" including trade facilitation.
+By June 2011, it was clear that completion of a comprehensive agreement on all topics was impossible by the end of that year, but it was hoped that agreement could be reached on an "LDC plus" including trade facilitation.
 On 22 June 2011 the Director General of the WTO suggested focusing on a "December [2011] Ministerial package on trade benefits for the poorest countries".
 On 24th June he reiterated this suggestion in Brussels at the World Customs Organization, pointing to the gains to be achieved from facilitating trade for developing countries: "a trade facilitation deal in the Doha Round" would be a "tremendous value for our trading communities and in particular for many of our small and medium enterprises".
-Currently, this looks to be in doubt as well, and the 8th WTO Ministerial Conference in December 2011 is expected to discuss a more productive way forward in the negotiations.
+It however turned out that the 8th WTO Ministerial Conference in December 2011, welcoming the accession of Russia (as well as Samoa and Montenegro), did just have an "in-depth debate about the DDA" according to Director general own words.